uoyniXnaH/AXL-SKILL/README.md

 ## fc
 To modify pin's dynamic contacting type into FULL_CONTACT by selecting.
 This skill does not disable dynamic shape fill.

+## gvia
+To change via net to GND by select.

 ## package_out
 To export psm/dra/pad of selected symbols.
 Allegro can only export the whole library of a PCB file, this program is used as a complement.